justincbagley/piranha/README.md

 ### Estimating Gene Trees for Species Tree Inference
 #### _MAGNET (MAny GeNE Trees) Package_
-Shell script (and others) for inferring maximum-likelihood gene trees in RAxML (Stamatakis 2014) for many loci (e.g. SNP loci from Next-Generation Sequencing) to aid downstream  summary-statistics species tree inference.
+Interactive shell pipeline for inferring maximum-likelihood gene trees in RAxML (Stamatakis 2014) for multilocus DNA sequence alignments (e.g. RAD loci from ddRAD-seq experiments, candidate genes, genomic contigs) to aid downstream  summary-statistics species tree inference.
 Please see the [README](https://github.com/justincbagley/MAGNET) for the MAGNET Package, which is available as its own stand-alone repository so that it can be tracked and continually given its own updated doi and citation by Zenodo.
-Starting file formats that are currently supported include .nex and .gphocs (from G-PhoCS software, Gronau et al. 2011).
+Three starting input file formats are currently supported, including single NEXUS (.nex), single G-PhoCS (.gphocs; formatted for G-PhoCS software, Gronau et al. 2011), and multiple Phylip files.

 ### Automating Bayesian evolutionary analyses in BEAST
 #### _BEASTRunner_